ray-project/ray/doc/source/rllib/new-api-stack-migration-guide.rst

 :ref:`See here for more details on how to write a custom Learner <learner-guide>`.

+Here are also helpful example scripts on `how to write a simple custom loss function <https://github.com/ray-project/ray/blob/master/rllib/examples/learners/custom_loss_fn_simple.py>`__ and `how to write a custom Learner with 2 optimizers and different learning rates for each <https://github.com/ray-project/ray/blob/master/rllib/examples/learners/separate_vf_lr_and_optimizer.py>`__.

 Note that the Policy class is no longer supported in the new API stack.
 This class used to hold a neural network (now moved into :py:class:`~ray.rllib.core.rl_module.rl_module.RLModule`), a (old stack) connector (now moved into :py:class:`~ray.rllib.connector.connector_v2.ConnectorV2`), and one or more optimizers and losses (now moved into :py:class:`~ray.rllib.core.learner.learner.Learner`).

-The RLModule API is much more flexible than the old stack's Policy API and provides a cleaner separation-of-concerns experience (things related to action inference run on the EnvRunners, things related to updating run on the Learner workers).
+The RLModule API is much more flexible than the old stack's Policy API and provides a cleaner separation-of-concerns experience (things related to action inference run on the EnvRunners, things related to updating run on the Learner workers) as well as superior scalability allowing training in a multi-GPU setup in any Ray cluster and multi-node + multi-GPU training on the `Anyscale <https://anyscale.com>`__ platform.

 Custom (old-stack) Connectors
 -----------------------------

-If you are using custom (old API stack) connectors,
+If you are using custom (old API stack) connectors, you will have to lift your logic into the new :py:class:`~ray.rllib.connectors.connector_v2.ConnectorV2` API.
+Translate your agent connectors into env-to-module ConnectorV2 pieces and your action connectors into module-to-env ConnectorV2 pieces.

+The :py:class:`~ray.rllib.connectors.connector_v2.ConnectorV2` documentation is work in progress and will be linked to from here shortly.

+In the meantime, take a look at some examples on how to write ConnectorV2 pieces for the different pipelines:

+1) `Example on how to perform observation frame-stacking <https://github.com/ray-project/ray/blob/master/rllib/examples/connectors/frame_stacking.py>`__.
+1) `Example on how to add the most recent action and reward to the RLModule's input <https://github.com/ray-project/ray/blob/master/rllib/examples/connectors/prev_actions_prev_rewards.py>`__.
+1) `Example on how to do mean-std filtering on all observations <https://github.com/ray-project/ray/blob/master/rllib/examples/connectors/mean_std_filtering.py>`__.
+1) `Example on how to flatten any complex observation space to a 1D space <https://github.com/ray-project/ray/blob/master/rllib/examples/connectors/flatten_observations_dict_space.py>`__.